Jacky56/K8s/resources/CKAD_Links.md

 - resource link: https://www.edx.org/course/introduction-to-kubernetes
 - difficulty: beginnner
 - price: **free***, but you need to pay $140~ to take mini tests (you also get a certifcation if you pass)
-- personal bias: Currently going over this
+- personal bias: This is the go to if you're completely new to k8s

 ### Udemy course for certified kubernetes application developer